IslaBen/store/docs/plugins/router.md

 - `window.location` ([Location API](https://developer.mozilla.org/en-US/docs/Web/API/Location))
 - `window.history` ([History API](https://developer.mozilla.org/en-US/docs/Web/API/History))

-Our location data is a dynamic and important part of application state-the kind of state that belongs in a store.
+Our location data is a dynamic and important part of application state.
+The kind of state that belongs in a store.
 Holding it in the store enables devtools luxuries like time-travel debugging, and easy access from any store-connected component.